15. Provisions and Contingent Liabilities

 d.
 Description of the ways in which the Bank seeks to link performance during a performance measurement period with levels of remuneration

-Bank follows a performance-based remuneration, which motivates and rewards high performers who strengthen long-term customer relations, and generate income and shareholder value.
+Bank follows a performance-based remuneration, which motivates and rewards high performers who strengthen long-term customer relations,and generate income and shareholder value.
 The Bank while designing the compensation structure ensures that there is a proper balance between fixed pay and variable pay.
 Bank ensures that variable pay shall relate to the performance.
 The variable pay could be in cash, stock linked instruments or a mix of both.

 While fixing the Variable Pay, performance parameters under financial and non-financial areas of operations are assessed.
 The financial performance of the bank is factored while determining the amount of variable remuneration to be paid.
 Variable Pay shall be fixed on the basis of performance matrix broadly categorized as a) Bank as a whole, b) Business Unit, c) Individual, based on the quantitative and qualitative criteria.
-The quantitative criteria shall relate to the performance of the Bank and certain qualitative factors taking into
+The quantitative criteria shall relate to the performance of the Bank and certain qualitative factors taking into account the, Governance Measures, Cost to Income Ratio, Internal controls, appropriate risk management practices and adherence to compliance, etc as set out by NRC.

-As per the Compensation Policy, Variable pay is eligible on the achievement of certain business/ compliance targets fixed by the management.
-The structuring of remuneration in case of MD & CEO/ WTD shall be subject to the approval of RBI.
+As per the Compensation Policy, Variable pay is eligible on the achievement of certain business/compliance targets fixed by the management.
+The structuring of remuneration in case of MD & CEO/WTD shall be subject to the approval of RBI.

-Deferral arrangements for variable pay in case of Managing Director & CEO/WTD and other employees who are MRTs and Control Function Staff, in adherence to FSB implementation standards shall be; a minimum of 60% of the total variable pay shall be under deferral arrangements.
+Deferral arrangements for variable pay in case of MD & CEO/WTD and other employees who are MRTs and Control

 The deferral period shall be a minimum of three years applicable to both cash and non-cash components of the variable pay.
 Deferred remuneration shall either vest fully at the end of the deferral period or be spread out over the course of the deferral period.
 The first such vesting shall be not before one year from the commencement of the deferral period.
 The vesting shall be no faster than on a pro-rata basis.
-Additionally, vesting, shall not take place more frequently than on a yearly basis, to ensure a proper assessment of risks before the application of ex¬ post adjustments.
+Additionally, vesting, shall not take place more frequently than on a yearly basis, to ensure a proper assessment of risks before the application of ex-post adjustments.

 Subject to bank's ESOP schemes, NRC at its discretion may specify a retention period after the vesting of stock linked instruments which have been awarded as variable pay during which they cannot be sold or accessed.